West Virginia

 To register to vote in West Virginia you should provide one of the following:

-If you are registering to vote for the first time by mail, you will need to provide a copy of a valid ID.
-If you registered to vote for the first time in West Virginia or your county, and you have not voted in a federal election in this state, you must show a valid ID with your voter registration application or the first time you vote.
-Acceptable forms of ID include:
+First Time Voters: If you registered to vote for the first time in West Virginia or your county, and you have not voted in a federal election in West Virginia, you must show a valid ID with your voter registration application or the first time you vote.
+To register to vote for the first time by mail, you will need to provide a copy of a valid photo ID.
+Acceptable forms of ID must show your current name and address:

 Voting In-Person

-In West Virginia, you are required to show voter ID which is valid and not expired.
+In West Virginia, when voting in-person, you are required to show a photo ID which is valid and not expired.
 You can use any ID from this list:

-Utility and bank statements should be from within six months of the Election.
-First time voters without valid id will be issued a provisional ballot.
-There are three exceptions to the id requirement: 1.
-Signed, Sworn Statement by an Adult with ID who has Known the Voter for 6 Months or More 2.
-A Poll Worker Knows the Voter 3.
-Residents of State Care Facilities
+Expired ID’s for voters 65 and older will be accepted if the ID was still valid on the voter’s 65th birthday.
+Exceptions to the ID Requirement: * Signed, Sworn Statement by an Adult with ID who has Known the Voter for 6 Months or More * A Poll Worker Knows the Voter * Residents of State Care Facilities First Time Voter ID in WV: See First Time Voter Registration section above.

 Voters who do not have one of the required documents in the list above can obtain a West Virginia Identification Card from the Division of Motor Vehicles.
 Click here for more information.